PacificBiosciences/HiPhase/README.md

 # HiPhase : Phasing tool for PacBio HiFi reads
+HiPhase will phase variant calls made from [PacBio HiFi](https://www.pacb.com/technology/hifi-sequencing/) datasets.
+Key features relative to other phasing tools include:

+* Joint phasing of small variants and structural variants
+* Support for multi-allelic variation
+* Creates [longer, correct phase blocks](docs/performance.md) relative to the current best practice
+* No downsampling of the data
+* [Novel algorithms](docs/methods.md): dual-mode allele assignment and core A* phasing algorithm
+* Quality of life additions: innate multi-threading, simultaneous haplotagging and statistics generation

 ## Early release warning
 Please note that HiPhase is still in early development.
 We are still tweaking the input / output file formats and making changes that can affect the behavior of the program.